Dro-g/germline_dev_Droophila/README.md

 **stage 1-2**

 1. You open images in ImageJ and run "1_splitCh_ver1.ijm".
 You can choose the directory to save intensity data etc. In the directory, the macro makes a new directory named image-name.
 2. In the “2_measure_germp_ver2.ijm”, you can set the slices which you want to measure.
-The upper slice number is to “upd_ma” and the lower is to “upd_mx”.
+The upper slice number is to “upd_ma” and the lower is to “upd_mi”.
 When you active the original image-name window, you can run the macro.
 If you choose the image-name directory, the intensity data will be saved in the directory.